keithbuhler/keithbuhler.github.io/Buhler-CV.md

 ### AREAS OF SPECIALIZATION:
-Virtue Ethics, Metaethics
+Virtue Ethics, Metaethics.

 ### AREAS OF COMPETENCE
-Ancient Philosophy, Bioethics, Philosophy of Religion, Philosophy of Mind
+Ancient Philosophy, Bioethics, Philosophy of Religion, Philosophy of Mind.